 1. Make a decision

 Office-based work has historically meant that employees were paid local market rates based on a company’s physical office location.
-But remote workers are no longer tied to a finite number of offices, and it’s important to fully consider how you will compensate them.
+But many are no longer tied to a finite number of offices, and it’s important to fully consider how to pay remote employees.

 Once you decide on an approach, determine how you will retrofit remote compensation for existing employees.
 Some companies are changing compensation at some future date or as employees move, while others plan to align newly remote employees to local target rates over several review cycles.